xcuadrado/api/api/easymarketing-api-en.md

 **Params**

-    {
-      "website_url": "the website url of the easymarketing user. required."
+    :website_url = the website url of the easymarketing user.
+Required.
-    }

 **Example**